janders4/BE-News-Site-Reddit-Clone-/feedback.md

 - Without it you will fail most of our tests.
 In the report below I've fixed most of them but you can see how many fail without it.
 - The fetchTopics model is constructing the response object.
 This is controllers responsibility and should happen there.
 - This happens in quite a few models.
 Make the models just return their data and the controllers control the response format.
-- You spelt queries wrong on the getCommentById controller.... now I'm just being fussy :P -

 ### Utils

-- Update the test descriptions for formatDate. `it works` won't tell you anything in the future.
 - Some of these util tests are now failing.
 The utils themselves are fine but you haven't changed the tests.
-- The format comments tests are commented out.
-Feels bad. :(

 ## Test Output